Secretary-General of the World Organization of the Scout Movement

-Susan Myers is the UN Foundation’s Vice President for UN relations.
+Susan Myers is the UN Foundation’s Senior Vice President for UN relations.
 Ms. Myers has served as Executive Director of the New York office of the United Nations Foundation since 2000.
 As a member of the Foundation’s leadership team, she provides overall guidance and participates in the development of long-term strategy for the organization.
 Previously, she served as Legislative Director of the Better World Campaign, a bi-partisan, non-profit national education and outreach effort dedicated to enhancing the awareness of and appreciation for the vital role the United Nations plays around the world.
 In this position, she led successful campaigns for the payment of over $1 billion in U.S. arrears to the UN and for the re-entry of the U.S. to UNESCO (the UN Educational, Scientific and Cultural Organization) after an 18-year absence from the organization.

 Secretary General of the Junior Chamber International